cncf/tag-security/security-whitepaper/README.md

 Minor updates to the markdown shall receive a minor version bump indicated in the Metadata table of the document and recorded as WIP.
-When enough significant changes have been recorded, the markdown will be placed "In Review" (via PR) and solicited to the CNCF SIG-Security and TOC mailing list for review, at a minimum.
+When enough significant changes have been recorded, the markdown will be placed "In Review" (via PR) and solicited to the CNCF TAG-Security and TOC mailing list for review, at a minimum.

-Upon completion of review, the SIG-Security TOC Liaison shall provide final approval on the PR.
+Upon completion of review, the TAG-Security TOC Liaison shall provide final approval on the PR.
 At which point the markdown state will be changed to "Approved" and merged.